-The key to optimal health and success in a fast-paced workplace is to know what your values are, to work towards realistic goals and to find ways to maintain a healthy rhythm.
+The key to optimal health and success in an ever-changing, uncertain world is to know what your values are, to work towards realistic goals, and to find ways to maintain a healthy rhythm.

-Unfortunately, many leaders and teams do not work consistently with their values and specific goals in mind and they often neglect their personal needs.
+Unfortunately, many leaders and teams during this time of crisis and change, have lost that rhythm.
 This leads to increased symptoms of stress and decreased productivity and satisfaction.

 The Key To Optimal Health

-Optimal health should help maintain a healthy rhythm and bring a sense of strength and joy, even amidst the day-to-day stresses of life.
+Optimal health brings a sense of strength and joy, even amidst the day-to-day stresses of life.
 Optimal health is achieved by maintaining a healthy rhythm.
-This sounds simple enough, but when we look at the ‘sadistics’ around stress, we see that 1/3 of working Canadians feel that they are constantly under stress trying to accomplish more than they can handle, that 50% of Canadian workers ages 25-44 worry that they do not spend enough time with friends and family and are lacking balance, and that 2% of Canadian workers reported that they were on the verge of a breakdown…and this was before the pandemic.
+This sounds simple enough, but when we look at the ‘sadistics’ around stress, we see that at least a 1/3 of working Canadians felt that they were constantly under stress trying to accomplish more than they could handle, and that 2% of Canadian workers reported that they were on the verge of a breakdown…and this was before the pandemic.

 First – It Is Important That You Understand What We Mean When We Talk About “Stress”

-Stress is your response to the world around you – like a situation, an event or the environment.
-While stress can be related to good or bad events – such as the stress of a promotion or the stress of bankruptcy – our body’s response can be the same.
+Stress is your response to the world around you – like a situation, an event, or the environment.
+While stress can be related to good or bad events – such as the stress of a promotion or the stress of losing your job- our body’s response can be the same.

 Like a race car at a starting line, the body gears-up to meet the challenge of the stressful situation.
 In the first stage of your stress response, your body begins to mobilize energy.
 If you remove the stress-inducing event or situation, your body will return to a normal or relaxed state of functioning and maintain a healthy rhythm.
 This ancient response was especially helpful to our ancestors who may have had to fight with or for their supper.

-Second – Understand Your Body & The Energy It Needs
+Second – You Need To Understand Your Body And The Energy It Needs

 You may feel pressured and tired, but also driven.
-There could be a time where you may start to rely on substance to get you through the day; you may smoke more, turn to alcohol or drink more coffee.
-Your body starts to weaken; you may catch more colds or the flu and you may also begin to experience anxiety, confusion and lack of patience all leading to decreased productivity and satisfaction.
+There could be a time where you may start to rely on substance to get you through the day; you may smoke more, turn to alcohol, or drink more coffee.
+Your body starts to weaken and you may also begin to experience anxiety, confusion and lack of patience, all leading to decreased productivity and satisfaction.

-Next – Find Effective Strategies To Cope with Stress To Maintain Productivity and Satisfaction
+Solution – Find Effective Strategies To Cope with Stress To Maintain A Healthy Rhythm

-Maintain a healthy rhythm and your optimal health and productivity can be as simple as S-O-S. Situation – Our Self – Support
+Maintaining a healthy rhythm, your optimal health, and your productivity can be as simple as S-O-S: Situation – Ourself – Support

 Our bodies.
 How do you relax it, exercise it, feed it, rest it, stimulate it and/or abuse it?
 Maintain a healthy rhythm.
 Physical activity can be a very effective stress reducer as it teaches the body to use energy efficiently and can rid the body of pent-up energy.
 Stretching helps to release the pressure in our muscles that builds up from prolonged sitting or standing and increases mobility in the joints.
 Tense muscles cause blood to be squeezed out of the tissue, resulting in oxygen and nutrient depletion.
 Stretching loosens and relaxes the body, which has a calming and relaxing effect on the mind.
 Learn some other relaxation techniques – deep breathing, napping, visualization, or going for a walk are useful ways to give the mind and body a break from the stressful situations and effects of stress.
-Ensure that you have a satisfying life outside of your workplace.
-This can help to bolster you in stressful times while at work.
+Ensure that you have balance outside of work tasks.
+This can help to bolster you while you are busy solving daily challenges.

 If you have some strategies to share – comment on this posting!